 Khaju Bridge (Pol-e Khāju) in the province of Isfahan was built by Shah Abbas II around 1650

-1501–1722 C.E. -Gunpowder Empires is a term used to describe the Safavid, Ottoman and Mughal empires which all had considerable military success using the newly developed firearms, especially cannon and small arms, in the course of their empires.
+Gunpowder Empires (1501–1722 C.E.) is a term used to describe the Safavid, Ottoman and Mughal empires which all had considerable military success using the newly developed firearms, especially cannon and small arms, in the course of their empires.
 These three empires dominated Asia, Europe and North Africa in the 16th century.

 The two arch rivals of the Safavids: the Ottomans in Anatolia and the Mughals in India, relied on Persian artisans and poets for much of their arts and literature.
 Persian was the language of choice in both of their courts.
 This preference is evident from their poems and miniature paintings whose texts were almost exclusively written in Persian.
 Persian influence was especially prevalent in India, where it was also the cultural and administrative language; it remained so until the colonization of India by the British.
 The Taj Mahal’s principle architect was a Persian named Ustad Isad and its architectural style was significantly influenced by Persian designs.

-1736 C.E. - The mighty Nader Shah (1688–1747 C.E.), an officer of the Safavids, was able to expel the Afghans and reunite the country again during his reign
+Nader Shah Afshar (1688–1747 C.E.), an officer of the Safavids, was able to expel the Afghans and reunite the country again during his reign

 (1736–1747).
 He was a brilliant military strategist, defeating the Ottomans, Russians, Indians and various local tribes.
 In his invasion of Mughal India, Nader Shah captured two of the world’s greatest diamonds, the Sea of Light (now in Iran) and the Mountain of Light (now part of the British Crown Jewels).
 Nader Shah became increasingly paranoid and was assassinated by his own guardsmen.
 After his death, his great military machine collapsed.

-1747–1779 C.E. -Karim Khan Zand gained control of central and southern parts of Persia.
+Karim Khan Zand was the founder of the Zand Dynasty (1747–1779 C.E.) and gained control of central and southern parts of Persia.
 He was a compassionate ruler who refused to assume the title of Shah and referred to himself as the Representative of the People.
-He fought extensively with a rival tribe, the Qajars.
+While Karim was ruler, Persia recovered from the devastation of 40 years of war, providing the war ravaged country with a renewed sense of tranquility, security, peace, and prosperity.
+The years from 1765 to Karim Khan’s death in 1779 marked the zenith of Zand rule.
 After Karim Khan Zand’s death in 1779 C.E.
-Aqa Mohammad Khan Qajar gradually vanquished the Zands and established the Qajar dynasty.
+Aqa Khan Qajar from a rival tribe gradually vanquished the Zands dynasty and established the Qajar dynasty.

-1851–1906 C.E. -The Qajars lost central Asian provinces to the Russians and were forced to give up all claims on Afghanistan to the British.
+In 1851–1906 C.E.
+The Qajars lost their central Asian provinces to the Russians and were forced to give up all claims on Afghanistan to the British.
 These two European powers dominated Iran’s trade and manipulated its internal politics.
 The Qajars and influential members of their court were bribed to sell many valuable concessions to the British, such as the Tobacco Concession which triggered a massive popular uprising.

-1906 C.E. - Discontent with Qajar corruption and mismanagement led to the Constitutional Revolution and the establishment of Iran’s first parliament or Majles.
+Discontent with Qajar corruption and mismanagement led to the Constitutional Revolution and the establishment of Iran’s first parliament or Majles.
 The constitutional aspirations for a limited monarchy were never to be fully realized.
 Although Iran never became an actual colony of imperial powers, in 1907 it was divided into two spheres of influence.
 The north was controlled by Russia and the south and the east by Britain.
-By the end of WW I, Persia was plunged into a state of political, social and economic chaos.
+By the end of World War I, Persia was plunged into a state of political, social and economic chaos.

-1921 C.E. -Reza Khan, an officer in the army, staged a coup.
+Reza Khan, an officer in the army disliked the foreign influence in his country, namely, Britain and Russia.
+He wanted to regenerate Iran and staged a coup in 1921.
 Initially the minister of war and then the prime minister, in 1925 Reza Khan decided to become the Shah himself.
-Although Reza Khan’s initial objective was to become the president of a republic, the clergy, fearing a diminished role in a republic, persuaded him to become the Shah.
+Although Reza Khan’s initial objective was to install a republic, the clergy, fearing a diminished role in a republic, persuaded him to become the Shah (1925–1941).

 He initiated Iran’s first industrialization program and dramatically improved Iran’s infrastructure by building numerous roads, bridges, state-owned factories and Iran’s first Transnational railway.